-The secluded location and unique history justifies why Fish Tail Lodge (est. 1969) is more expensive than most in Lakeside, and the outdated rooms are charming nonetheless.
+The secluded location and unique history justify why Fish Tail Lodge (est. 1969) is more expensive than most in Lakeside, and the outdated rooms are charming nonetheless.
 Other amenities include a small spa, pool with bar (open seasonally), garden, restaurant, and access to boats.

 Big Pillow Inn

-Since opening in October 2017, Big Pillow Inn has already made a big splash in Pokhara's overflowing hotel market thanks to its incredible value, central location and stylish decor.
-It's not trying to be anything more than a simple and cozy "cultural bed & breakfast", whose 25 rooms are inspired by the traditional architecture of three ethnic groups in Nepal: Newari (1st and 5th floors), Thakali (2nd and 3rd floors), and Gurung (4th floor).
+Since opening in October 2017, Big Pillow Inn has already made a big splash in Pokhara's overflowing hotel market thanks to its incredible value, central location, and stylish decor.
+It's not trying to be anything more than a simple and cozy "cultural bed & breakfast" whose 25 rooms are inspired by the traditional architecture of three ethnic groups in Nepal: Newari (1st and 5th floors), Thakali (2nd and 3rd floors), and Gurung (4th floor).